 If your hearing aid doesn’t seem quite as effective lately, you might have missed a regular tune-up.
 Just like going to the dentist or taking your dog for a wellness checkup, your hearing aids need a yearly tune-up to keep them in top condition.
 The best way to make sure you’re hearing everything you should is to practice these techniques at least once a year.

 Get an Adjustment

-Any delicate piece of technology can get out of focus over time, and your hearing aid is no different.
+Any delicate piece of technology can lose some of its sharpness over time, and your hearing aid is no different.
 Make an appointment with your audiologist to have your hearing aids checked and reprogrammed to make sure they’re working at the optimum level for your needs.
 Even a tiny adjustment can make a huge difference in the way you perceive the world around you.
-Our office will also check to make sure your hearing aids are working properly during the tune-up, which can prevent problems from happening in the future.
+Our office will also check to make sure your hearing aids are working properly during the tune-up, which can prevent issues from arising in the future.

 Change the Batteries

 The array of hearing aid batteries might be confusing, but luckily they’re color-coded to make selection much easier.
 When your hearing aid starts beeping, or you notice a decrease in volume, that’s a sign to change the batteries before they die out.
 Changing them annually is a great preventative measure that might eliminate situations where your hearing aids quit unexpectedly.

 Clean the Hearing Aids